After you have submitted

 Researchers are notified of the outcome via email.
 The email is sent to the Chief Investigator with a copy to all named researchers.

 If your application is reviewed by one Committee and you are requested to make major amendments/clarifications and submit these for a full Committee meeting, your response must be reviewed by the same Committee that originally considered the application.
+Please refer to the submission deadlines to ensure you submit your response in time for the relevant meeting deadline.
+As with your initial application, you should receive an outcome from the meeting within 10 days of the meeting date.

 Your study may be approved at